Hospice nurse complete career guide

 Why pursue a career as a hospice nurse?

-There are opportunities to advance to higher management roles for individuals with vast experience in the field of hospice nursing and a passion for leadership and guidance of other hospice nurses.
-These roles are mostly internal to the setting where a nurse may have spent years practicing as a hospice nurse.
+There are opportunities to advance to higher management roles for individuals with vast experience in hospice nursing and a passion for leadership and guidance of other hospice nurses.
+These roles are mostly internal and based in the same setting the nurse has spent years employed as a hospice nurse.

-Who might not be best suited for such a career?
-Hospice nurses are required to be able to move and lift their patients if necessary, therefore the role is not suited for individuals with limited mobility.
-Individuals unable to remain composed in the presence of death or unable to cope with high stress may also not be suited to this career.
+Hospice nurses are required to move and lift their patients if necessary, therefore the role is not suited for individuals with limited mobility.
+Individuals unable to remain composed in the presence of death or unable to cope with high stress tend to not be suited to this career.

-Being a hospice nurse can sometimes be on a part-time basis, which can be an advantage to nurses with young families.
+Hospice nurses sometimes work on a part-time basis, which can be an advantage to nurses with young families.

 Hospice nurses also find positions working in other industries such as pharmaceutical companies, health insurance offices, and managed care agencies.